Do you know how much is your net worth at this very moment?

 Crazy, uh?
-If you are one of the people who don’t know how much you are worth but are intimate with the wealth of celebrities, you should stop it right now.
-You should focus on yourself!
+If you are one of the people who don’t know your net worth but are intimate with the wealth of celebrities, you should stop it right now.
+Focus on yourself!

-Since I’ve made it my mission to help as many of my readers as possible to achieve financial health (once you become financially healthy, wealth will follow naturally) today I’ll tell you most that there is to know about knowing your net worth.
-Including what it is, why knowing it is more important than knowing the worth of Floyd Mayweather, what tools you can use to track it and why you shouldn’t let it define you.
+Since I’ve made it my mission to help as many people as possible to achieve financial health (once you become financially healthy, wealth will follow naturally) today I’ll tell you most that there is to know about your net worth and how to work it out.
+Including what it is, why knowing your net worth is important, what tools you can use to track it and why you shouldn’t let it define you.

 Your net worth, also known as net wealth, is the total amount of your assets (and possessions) minus your liabilities.

 When the value of your assets and possessions is higher than your liabilities, your net worth is positive; and this is very good news, indeed.
 The more positive your net worth is the more choices you have in your life.